johe123qwe/github-trending/README.md

 ## Html

+* 【2025-02-13】[CodeKageHQ / Ask-out-your-Valentine](https://github.com/CodeKageHQ/Ask-out-your-Valentine) - A playful and interactive web experience for asking someone to be your Valentine, featuring charming GIFs and dynamic responses to 'Yes' and 'No' answers.
+Built with HTML, Tailwind CSS, and a sprinkle of JavaScript for interactivity.
 * 【2025-02-12】[SuperSimpleDev / html-css-course](https://github.com/SuperSimpleDev/html-css-course) - Watch the course: https://youtu.be/G3e-cpL7ofc
 * 【2025-02-08】[n8n-io / n8n-docs](https://github.com/n8n-io/n8n-docs) - Documentation for n8n, a fair-code licensed automation tool with a free community edition and powerful enterprise options.
 Build AI functionality into your workflows.
 * 【2025-02-01】[uswds / uswds-site](https://github.com/uswds/uswds-site) - USWDS website and documentation